ICHIKAWA KODANJI IV

 Comments:

 Ichikawa Kodanji IV was a short-sized actor, who had none of the physical features, which are essential for Kabuki stars (great voice, fine eyes, beautiful face) but became one of the best tachiyaku of the nineteenth century.
 He excelled in hayagawari and was a pionner for many keren like spectacular chûnori.
-It is his association with the leading playwright Kawataki Mokuami, which makes him of interest in the history of pre-Meiji Kabuki.
+It is his association with the leading playwright Kawatake Mokuami, which made him of interest in the history of pre-Meiji Kabuki.
 The two formed a very close partnership and Mokuami wrote some of his best sewamono for Ichikawa Kodanji IV.

 Print made by Utagawa Toyokuni in 1854